malaikabomdyal/Netflix_eda/README.md

 ## Objectives

 - Analyze the distribution of content types (movies vs TV shows).
-- Identify the most common ratings for movies and TV shows.
+- Identify the most common ratings for movies and TV shows and plot a countplot.
-- List and analyze content based on release years, countries, and durations.
+- List and analyze content based on release years, countries, and durations and plot visual charts for clear understaning.
 - Explore and categorize content based on specific criteria and keywords.

 ## Dataset